textdb/MCW-Internet-of-Things/Hands-on lab/Before the HOL - Internet of Things.md

 In this task, you will provision a virtual machine running Visual Studio Community 2017 that you will use as your development machine for this hands-on lab.

-> Note: Your Azure subscription must have MSDN offers associated with it to provision a new virtual machine with Visual Studio pre-loaded.
+> **Note**: Your Azure subscription must have MSDN offers associated with it to provision a new virtual machine with Visual Studio pre-loaded.
 If your subscription does not meet this requirement, you will need to either create a new VM with the same settings below, but without Visual Studio pre-installed, then install Visual Studio Community 2017 15.6 or later, or install it on your own machine.

 > **Optional**: If you already have Visual Studio 2017 or greater installed on your machine, you may skip this step.